Articles from magazines and books

 This page is under construction

-The contributions currently listed here were suggested by the authors to a member of the scientific advisory board for inclusion.
+The contributions listed here were suggested by the authors to a member of the scientific advisory board for inclusion.

-Connors MH & Halligan PW (2022): Revealing the Cognitive Neuroscience of Belief.front.
+Connors MH & Halligan PW (2022): Revealing the Cognitive Neuroscience of Belief.
+Front.
 Behav.
 Neurosci.
 16:926742. doi: 10.3389/fnbeh.2022.926742

 Connors MH & Halligan PW (2017): Belief and Belief Formation: Insights from Delusions.
 In: Hans-Ferdinand Angel et al (Eds): Processes of Believing: The Acquisition, Maintenance, and Change in Creditions, Cham.
 Springer 2017, Springer, Cham